 Away from the Avalanche and Nuggets, Kroenke serves on the Board of Directors for Arsenal Football Club in London and on the Board of Strategic Development for the Trulaske College of Business at the University of Missouri.
 Kroenke is an active supporter of Kroenke Sports Charities and the Denver Nuggets and Colorado Avalanche Community Funds.
 He is involved in several other charitable endeavors, including the Todd Peglow Memorial Scholarship Fund at the University of Missouri.
 He is also a major supporter of the Playing For Change Foundation, which was co-founded by his sister, Whitney, and benefits children worldwide by building schools that specialize in teaching music and arts.

 President of Basketball Operations

-Tim Connelly begins his third season as the Denver Nuggets and his first as President of Basketball Operations.
+Tim Connelly begins his fourth season as the Denver Nuggets and his first as President of Basketball Operations.
 He previously served as General Manager and Executive Vice President of Basketball Operations after being hired to this role in July 2013.
 Connelly works closely with team president Josh Kroenke in all aspects of team and organizational matters as they aim to keep the Nuggets among the NBA elite.

 Connelly, spent three seasons with the New Orleans Pelicans as their assistant general manager before coming to Denver.
 Prior to his time with New Orleans, Connelly spent 10 years with the Washington Wizards organization where he rose to director of player personnel.
 In Washington, his role included overseeing scouting, salary cap and database management, player evaluation responsibilities, as well as assisting the vice president of player personnel with all front office duties.

 The Baltimore product began working for the Wizards as an intern in the basketball operations department in 1996, and after his graduation from DC’s Catholic University in 1999, Connelly was named to the Wizards staff as assistant video coordinator.
 In 2000, Connelly became a full-time scout for Washington, and later assumed the head scouting role.
 During his four-year stint as a scout for the Wizards, Connelly’s travels have taken him across five continents to identify the top talent in the basketball world.